 Do you have any favorite strains you like to grow?

+I stick with what are called the “old-school” strains.
+These are strains that have special attributes which both consumers and growers find attractive.
+These strains are easy to sell.
 As a grower, you should always have a good selection of two or three strains for cannabinoid levels, and terpenes.
 Avoid too many different strains, as you can spread yourself too thin.

 Tell me about your environmental controls and automation.